grempe/grempe.github.io/keys.md

 still valid, to continue to verify cleanly long into the future.
 The only way I am currently aware of accomplishing that is with keys that never expire.

+### miniLock

+[minilock](https://minilock.io/) is a Chrome browser extension that uses your email and a secret passphrase to generate a miniLock ID. miniLock IDs are small and easy to share online — anyone can use your ID to encrypt files to you, and you can encrypt files to friends using their miniLock IDs. miniLock is a pretty simple way to encrypt any document and can be used by almost anyone.
+Your miniLock public key is small enough to fit in a Tweet.

+{% highlight text %}
+miniLock ID (glenn@rempe.us):
+2Gas5UUw2piLwcHYcmmnRqJnCXADvnRBVT8TEAeVrfPZHw
+{% endhighlight %}

+## Minisign

+[Minisign](https://jedisct1.github.io/minisign/){:target="_blank"} is a 'dead simple tool to sign files and verify signatures'.

+Any files I may sign with `minisign` with be accompanied by a corresponding `*.minisig` file.

+You can verify the signature using my `minisign` public key:

+`RWQoTKyaaWHgW90HtwGvvCCTqmTGcUTiEeW+YHxdE4t+ijBEONfEPlpO`

+{% highlight text %}
+# example usage to verify a file
+minisign -Vm <file> -P RWQoTKyaaWHgW90HtwGvvCCTqmTGcUTiEeW+YHxdE4t+ijBEONfEPlpO
+{% endhighlight %}

 *This page and my key management techniques were inspired by [Joanna Rutkowska's key page](http://blog.invisiblethings.org/keys/){:target="_blank"}.*